rjprins/fastapi-restly/README.md

 ## 🎯 Restly Philosophy

-### Made to Build Serious Apps
+### Made to Build Apps

-Restly's goal is to make web application development as easy as possible by provirestly the tools production apps commonly need.
+Restly is not only a REST framework, it aims to grow with the most commont tools web apps need.

 - **Today**: Class-based views, automatic Pydantic schema generation, and database connection management.
 - **Tomorrow**: Admin interface, authentication, permissions, background jobs, job scheduling, plugins, etc.